ngroesz/laser_tag_robot_tank/README.md

 ### Optional
  - Arduino-Makefile (https://github.com/sudar/Arduino-Makefile) I hate the Arduino IDE.
 I much prefer using vim to edit and Make to build/upload to the board.

+## Various Sketches

+The primary sketch is located at sketches/laser_tag_robot_tank.ino.
+Arduino-Makefile does not have support for multiple targets.
+Therefore, in order to use a different sketch you will need to change the sketch.ino symbolic link: `ln -sf ./sketches/motor_strain_test.ino sketch.ino`